Wang Zhi (pirate): The Shuangyu syndicate

-In 1544, Wang Zhi joined the Xu brothers, the heads of a pirate syndicate based in Shuangyu who were also natives of Wang Zhi's home She County.
+In 1544, Wang Zhi joined the Xu brothers, the heads of a pirate syndicate based in Shuangyu, Zhejiang who were also natives of Wang Zhi's home She County.
 They took notice of Wang Zhi's experience and ability in trade, and so Wang Zhi quickly rose to become their financial supervisor (管庫).
 Later, they made him commander of the armed fleet (管哨) and councillor on military affairs, and he became revered as Captain Wufeng (五峰船主).

 Wang Zhi's connection with Japan quickly proved useful to the Xu brothers when in the same year, a Japanese ship on an unofficial tribute mission to China passed by Tanegashima and landed in the Chinese port city Ningbo.
 This Japanese ship did not carry the proper documents and was refused by the Ningbo officials, and Wang Zhi was able to convince the emissaries to barter their goods illicitly in nearby Shuangyu instead.
 The next year, Wang Zhi led more Japanese traders to Shuangyu while encouraging Xu Dong (許棟), the leader of the Xu brothers, to send his own ships to Japan.
 Thereafter, Shuangyu became the primary smuggling port for Japanese traders in China.

 As Wang Zhi's enterprise grew, he started hiring Japanese fighters to protect their cargo from rival pirate gangs and the Ming navy, and eventually to defeat other pirates and assimilate their followers into his own consortium.
 The local residents of Shuangyu looked up to Wang Zhi and willingly aided the pirates, since the smuggling trade brought considerable wealth to the island.
 The villagers, who previously relied on subsistence agriculture and fishing to make a living, turned to making weapons and armour for Wang Zhi and other pirates of the area: "[They] melted copper coins to make shot, used saltpeter to make gunpowder, iron to make swords and guns, and leather to make their armour."
 Their admiration for the pirates was such that not only did they provide the pirates with daily necessities, they also gave women and pledged their own children.
 Many youngsters willingly joined Wang Zhi's group.

 The Ming court disapproved of the illegal trade and piratical activities centred at Shuangyu.
 On a stormy night in June 1548, a fleet under the veteran general Zhu Wan razed Shuangyu to the ground and filled its harbour with stones, rendering it permanently unusable.
 Despite heavy casualties, Wang Zhi managed to escape Shuangyu with the help of the summer monsoon winds.
 Xu Dong fled overseas, which left Wang Zhi to assume control of the syndicate that Xu Dong left behind.
 Since Wang Zhi had already controlled the Xu brothers' fleet and treasury, opposition to his rise to leadership was minimal.